Encyclopedia of Mathematics (James Tanton)

-Encyclopedia of Mathematics is a 2005 encyclopedic reference work by American author James Tanton that was published by Facts-on-File of New York.
+Encyclopedia of Mathematics is a 2005 encyclopedic reference work by Australian–American mathematician James Tanton that was published by Facts-on-File of New York.

 Synopsis

 The book has over 1000 entries, which discuss various concepts, definitions, people, and theorems that pertain to mathematics.
 The book also contains six essays that discuss the various branches of mathematics and their history.

 Reception

 Booklist praised the book as a useful "basic resource for students who wish to have a better understanding of simple or not-so--simple mathematical concepts" and the School Library Journal called the encyclopedia "comprehensive".